Vegetarian Southern Collard Greens

 Watch me make these vegetarian southern collard greens from start to finish!

 This is my favorite family recipe for collard greens made WITHOUT chicken broth and smoked meat.
-It’s healthier but don’t expect to have to sacrifice taste!
+It’s healthier but doesn’t sacrifice taste!
 You won’t even miss the meat.

 I love this recipe because it’s so easy and sometimes I just want a meat-free version of soulful dishes like collard greens.